 A number of images are already provided in /cvmfs/unpacked.cern.ch, a repository managed at CERN to host container images for various purposes and groups.
-The repository is managed using the CernVM-FS container tools to publish images from registries on CernVM-FS.
+The repository is managed using the DUCC utility.

-Every container image is stored in two forms on CernVM-FS
+Every container image is typically stored in two forms on CernVM-FS

 - 1. All the unpacked layers of the image - 2.
-The whole unpacked root file system of the image
+The whole unpacked root filesystem of the image